lukso-network/docs/docs/learn/smart-contract-developers/readLSP7andLSP8.md

 }
 ```

-This value is not changeable, and is set during the token's initialization.
+The `LSP4TokenType` is not changeable and it is set during the token's initialization.

 | Value |     Type     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | :---: | :----------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |